When planning and delivering an arts project, it is important to consider health and safety issues from the outset.

 If specialist equipment or material is to be used, it is important that appropriate training is given and that everyone is aware of safe handling procedures.

-The Department for Education has produced a comprehensive guide for health and safety which, although designed primarily for schools, is an invaluable resource for any organisation initiating creative work with young people.
-'Safe Keeping' A good practice guide for health and safety, is attached below.
+The Department for Education produces comprehensive guides for health and safety which, although designed primarily for schools, is an invaluable resource for any organisation initiating creative work with young people.
+You can download the most up-to-date guide here.